Battle of Chosin Reservoir: Forces and strategies

 Chinese strength is usually estimated at 120,000 troops for the battle.
-Before arriving in Korea, the 9th Army was also reinforced.
+Before arriving in Korea, the 9th Corps was also reinforced.
 Each of its three corps had four divisions instead of the regular three; thus it had 12 divisions, with 10,000 men per division.
-Infantry from two formerly liberated (surrendered) Nationalist divisions were absorbed to bring each infantry company up to strength.
+Infantry from two formerly "liberated" (surrendered) Nationalist divisions were absorbed to bring each infantry company up to strength.
 Some companies had approximately 150 men, while others were reinforced with more than 200 men.
 However, attrition due to UN air raids, poor logistics and cold weather had also taken a toll on the way to the battlefield.
-On the day 9th Army entered Korea, for example, frostbite inflicted 700 casualties, while most of its transport vehicles were destroyed by UN air raids.
-Indeed, during the course of the battle, Chinese prisoners of war reported that most of the 9th Army's divisions had become under strength, numbering about 6,500 to 7,000 men per division.
+On the day 9th Corps entered Korea, for example, frostbite inflicted 700 casualties, while most of its transport vehicles were destroyed by UN air raids.
+During the course of the battle, Chinese prisoners of war reported that most of the 9th Corps’ divisions had become under strength, numbering about 6,500 to 7,000 men per division.
 These factors, plus uncertainties over the Chinese order of battle in Western sources, led some historians to revise Chinese numbers down to as low as 60,000 during the course of battle.

-Eventually, all 12 Chinese divisions of the 9th Army were deployed, although the 78th and the 88th Divisions of the PVA 26th Corps did not make contact with UN forces during the course of the battle.
-Eight divisions of the PVA 20th and 27th Corps served as the main attacking force.
-Four divisions of the PVA 26th Corps initially were held back in reserve, and deployed after 20th and 27th Corps had exhausted all their available strength.
+Eventually, all 12 Chinese divisions of the 9th Corps were deployed, although the 78th and the 88th Divisions of the PVA 26th Army did not make contact with UN forces during the course of the battle.
+Eight divisions of the PVA 20th and 27th Armies served as the main attacking force.
+Four divisions of the PVA 26th Army initially were held back in reserve, and deployed after 20th and 27th Armies had exhausted all their available strength.

 Battle

-On the night of 27 November, the PVA 20th and 27th Corps of the 9th Army launched multiple attacks and ambushes along the road between the Chosin Reservoir and Kot'o-ri.
+On the night of 27 November, the PVA 20th and 27th Armies of the 9th Corps launched multiple attacks and ambushes along the road between the Chosin Reservoir and Kot'o-ri.
 At Yudam-ni, the 5th, 7th and 11th Marines were surrounded and attacked by the PVA 79th and 89th Divisions, with the 59th Division attacking the road between Yudam-ni and Hagaru-ri to cut off communication.
 Similarly, RCT-31 was isolated and ambushed at Sinhung-ni by the PVA 80th and 81st Divisions.
 At Hagaru-ri, the 1st Marine Division command headquarters was targeted by the PVA 58th Division.
 Finally, the PVA 60th Division surrounded elements of the 1st Marines at Kot'o-ri from the north.
 Caught by complete surprise, the UN forces were cut off at Yudam-ni, Sinhung-ni, Hagaru-ri and Kot'o-ri by 28 November.